Learn how to incorporate branding into video content effectively. Complete guide to video branding strategy with examples and actionable tips.

 Plan Accessibility Features

-Design videos with accessibility in mind from the start, including subtitle options, clear visual elements, and consideration for employees with different accessibility needs or communication preferences.
+Design videos with accessibility in mind from the start.
+Include subtitle options, clear visuals, and options for employees with different needs or preferences.

 06